gradle/gradle/subprojects/docs/src/docs/release/notes.md

        }
    }
 ```

-However, this doesn't prevent Gradle from searching artifacts in other repositories, especially if they were declared before.
-In the example above, if Gradle needs to resolve an artifact `com.mycompany:awesome-lib:1.0`, it will _first_ search into `mavenCentral()`, then into your company repository.
+If Gradle needs to resolve the dependency `com.mycompany:awesome-lib:1.0`, it will _first_ search in the repository Maven Central and then in your company repository.
+This is unnecessary if `com.mycompany` dependencies will never be found in Maven Central.

-Gradle 6.2 provides an _exclusive content_ API which lets you say that if some artifact can be found in one repository, it _cannot_ be found in any other:
+Gradle 6.2 provides an _exclusive content_ API, which lets you declare that if a dependency can be found in one repository, it _cannot_ be found in any other.

 ```
 repositories {